Stainless steel, 925 silver, gold filled: the differences between jewelry materials

 Gold filled: elegance and accessibility

-Gold filled is a technique which consists of applying a thick layer of gold to a metallic base, generally brass.
-Gold filled jewelry offers a quality alternative to gold plated, with the following advantages:
+Gold-filled is a technique that involves applying a thick layer of gold to a metal base, usually brass.
+Gold-filled jewelry offers a high-quality alternative to gold plating, with the following advantages:

 • Luxurious appearance and similar to solid gold

-• Superior tarnish resistance and durability to gold plating
+• Tarnish resistance and durability superior to gold plating

 • Hypoallergenic for many people